jadabau/BAUTISTA-Python-Portfolio/README.md

 # ✳️ Jada's Python Portfolio

-Welcome to my **Data Science Portfolio**! 📊 Here, I will be showcasing projects demonstrating my skills in **Python and visualization**.
-This is my growing collection of **hands-on data science work** 🌟
+Welcome to my **Data Science Portfolio**! 📊 Here, I will be showcasing my growing project collection demonstrating my skills in **Python and visualization** 🌟

 ## 📂 Repository Structure
 This repository will be structured into different sections: